CrateOrg/neuman/README.md

 - Create a base directory for the bot, e.g. 'mybot' that ends in .sikuli
 - Example for a bot: ~/My_Bots/mybot.sikuli/
 - Example for a library: ~/.Sikulix/Lib/site-packages/mybot.sikuli/
-- In each directory, create a file with the same name but ending in .py
+- In each directory, create a file with the same name and ending in .py
-- Example for a bot: ~/My_Bots/mybot.sikuli/mybot.py
+- Example: ~/My_Bots/mybot.sikuli/mybot.py
-- As a minimum, the file should contain the following lines:
+- As a minimum, this file should contain the following lines:

       import org.sikuli.script.SikulixForJython
       from sikuli import *